Uriel (band): Arzachel

 The album Arzachel was recorded and mixed in a single session in London.
 The 'A' side has four songs, while the 'B' side consists of only two mind-bending psychedelic tracks, the longer of which is a 17-minute jam entitled 'Metempsychosis'.
-It was issued on the short-lived Evolution label (also home to the debut by Raw Material) and quickly became a collectors' item.
+It was issued on the short-lived Evolution label (also home to the debut by Raw Material) and quickly became a collector's item.
 A pirate version is thought to have circulated in the late 1970s, and it has been much bootlegged in more recent years.
 It was eventually released on CD by Demon Records in 1994.

 Track listing

 Reissue

 The album was re-released on 7 December 2007 as Arzachel Collectors Edition by Uriel (2007, Egg Archive CD69-7201).
 This official band release features a re-mastered version of the original album plus four unreleased Uriel studio demos, a spoken-word message from the past and a live snippet recorded in 1968.
 Steve Hillage plays on two of these bonus tracks.
 The CD also contains a 20-page booklet telling the group's history in the musicians' own words, along with period photos and artwork.

 Also available is a 26,000-word, 60-page companion booklet Copious Notes.
 Written by Dave Stewart, Mont Campbell and their close friend Antony Vinall, it tells the inside story of Uriel, Egg, Arzachel and the Ottawa Company from the formation of Uriel in early 1968 to the making of Egg's final album The Civil Surface in 1974.
 The text includes personal memoirs, anecdotes, short stories, random recollections, social observation, period details, musical analysis and song lyrics, as well as a collection of archive photos taken by Terry Yetton and the musicians.